abe-winter/abe-winter.github.io/_posts/2020-01-03-rageworks.md

 I think the ability to easily pay for routine health issues out of pocket enables price setting mechanisms but also restores quality and dignity to healthcare.
 Here's $100, you now owe me X.

-This site wins my bad UX award because it masters but also transcends bad usability.
+This site wins my bad UX award because its bad usability transcends UX and goes to value.
 It's not just hard to navigate: it uses bullying and uncertainty to create existential dread about a life or death service.
 It's a distraction hiding inside another distraction -- health insurance itself is confusing, complex and variably applicable.
-By adding a layer of pain on top of that, it directs my attention to the beautiful (in this case ugly) assistant, like a malicious stage magician or (wait for it) some sort of evil wizard.
+By adding a layer of pain on top of that, it directs my attention to the beautiful assistant (or in this case beautifuly ugly UX), like a malicious stage magician or (wait for it) some sort of evil wizard.

 ## Left-hand right-hand